An essential oil distiller extracts essential oil from plant material.

 Source: Aromatherapy: A Complete Guide to the Healing Art

-Four companies promoting their moonshine stills for essential oil distillation:
+Four companies promoting their moonshine stills for essential oil extraction:

 Distiller Photo: © Service communication du Conseil général des Alpes de Haute-Provence (Own work) [CC BY-SA 3.0 via Wikimedia Commons and Distillation Diagram Source: Strengthening Post-Harvest Handling Infrastructure to Expand the Export of Herbs, Medicinal and Aromatic Plant Crops, and Essential Oils from Upper Egypt - Scientific Figure on ResearchGate.